michael2012z/BitBible/markdown/KJV/files/Exod.md

 15. For now I will stretch out my hand, that I may smite thee and thy people with pestilence; and thou shalt be cut off from the earth.

-16. And in very deed for this cause have I raised thee up, for to shew in thee my power; and that my name may be declared throughout all the earth.raised…: Heb. made thee stand
+16. And in very deed for this cause have I raised thee up, for to shew in thee my power; and that my name may be declared throughout all the earth.

 17. As yet exaltest thou thyself against my people, that thou wilt not let them go?